 ABIHM Board Certification

 As these concepts are incorporated into American medical practice, medical education, health planning, and research, reasonable standards must be established regarding the application of the body of knowledge which encompasses the field of Integrative Holistic Medicine.
 The American Board of Integrative Holistic Medicine (ABIHM) was incorporated in 1996 to certify physicians through a psychometrically validated examination process.
-Since 2000, when we provided our first exam, we have certified over 2500 physicians.
+Since 2000, when we provided our first exam, we have certified nearly 3000 physicians.
 The process of educating physicians through our Annual Conference and our extensive curriculum has established a grounding and common knowledge base for those seeking board certification in integrative holistic medicine.
 When the ABIHM was incorporated, educational opportunities in integrative holistic medicine were scarce.
 The past 15 years have brought tremendous growth to the field, and training programs in integrative medicine now abound.
 Many residency programs are offering integrative opportunities, and fellowship training programs in integrative medicine are becoming increasingly available.
 At the end of 2014, the ABIHM plans to no longer offer its board certification exam.
 As we are transforming into an international academy, we are developing a certification program that will not be exclusive to MD’s and DO’s, but will be more broadly available to advanced health care professionals.

 A New Development in Board Certification for MD’s and DO’s in Integrative Medicine

 The directors of the University of Arizona (U of A), have initiated a relationship with the American Board of Physician Specialties (ABPS) to develop a new board exclusive to MD’s and DO’s in integrative medicine called the American Board of Integrative Medicine (ABoIM).
 They plan launch their first exam in November, 2014.
 The ABPS is frequently assumed to be the same organization as the American Board of Medical Specialties (ABMS), but they are different entities.
 The ABIHM and the ABoIM are also completely unrelated.